diathelia/Platypus/README.md

- - Sometimes the hardware & browser combination prefer sample rates and buffer sizes which will cause a sporadic mixture of sped-up playback and high-end artifacts, to help debug them the sample and buffer values are also saved.
+ - Sometimes the hardware & browser combination prefer sample rates and buffer sizes which will cause a sporadic mixture of sped-up playback and high-end artifacts, to help debug them the sample and buffer values are also saved

- - the level of support, the preferred sample rate and the preferred buffer size are all returned to the IsMicSupported global module.
+ - the level of support, the preferred sample rate and the preferred buffer size are all returned to the IsMicSupported global module